 - Say – 72 per cent said: ‘I am more likely to recommend brands with good loyalty programmes.’

 - Stay – 78 per cent said: ‘Programmes make me more likely to continue doing business with brands.’

 - Spend – 64 per cent said: ‘I modify amount spent to maximise points.’

 The evolution of hotel loyalty programmes

-Instead, brands such as Hyatt are building loyalty by going ‘beyond the stay’ – offering a carefully curated mix of strategic alliances, unique experiences and new opportunities for guests to earn from their daily spending, based on customer feedback.
+Brands such as Hyatt are building loyalty by going ‘beyond the stay’, offering a carefully curated mix of strategic alliances, unique experiences and new opportunities for guests to earn from their daily spending, based on customer feedback.